jasonstubblefield/commoncrawl_iterator/README.md

 # Multithreaded Common Crawl Iterator

-This python script will iterate over web archove files including wet.paths, wat.paths or warc.paths file from common crawl.
+This Python script will iterate over web archive files including wet.paths, wat.paths or warc.paths file from Common Crawl.

 This is meant as a starting point and example.
 The output is pretty janky, you will probably want to silence the wget command and send the output to a file or database on a production situation, but again, this is a demonstration so don't use this in production without some changes.